adibarbusoftlab/playgist/pages/en/about.md

 lang-ref: about
 ---

-This website is dedicated to exploring and sharing information about three main topics that we are passionate about.
+This website is dedicated to exploring and sharing information about three main topics that we are passionate about:

 ## 1. Tutorials and useful information about Android